The average press release gets ignored by 99% of journalists.

 One of the toughest tasks in any PR campaign isn’t pitching journalists or building relationships.
 Rather, it’s finding the right press targets.

-Besides the usual – Google search, directory listings, etc. – there are a couple of underlooked tactics PR practitioners use that yield some great results.
+Besides the usual – Google search, directory listings, etc. – PR practitioners can use some overlooked tactics to yield great results.

 First tactic: Reverse Image Search